ngmferguson/ESPNFantasyStats/README.md

 TO GET THIS TO WORK:
 Modify the GetOptimalScore method (comment explaining what) Modify the __main__ block at the bottom to include your league info - code won't compile til you do.
+Change the WEEK_NUM variable at the top of the script for the week you wanna generate stats for

 Using this API: https://github.com/cwendt94/espn-api/wiki